numenta/nupic.core-legacy/external/windows64/README.md

 > vcvarsall.bat
 > cmake -G "Visual Studio 14 2015 Win64" -DCAPNP_LITE=1 -DEXTERNAL_CAPNP=1 -DCAPNP_INCLUDE_DIRS=..\\..\external\common\include -DCAPNP_LIB_KJ=.\ -DCAPNP_LIB_CAPNP=.\ -DCAPNP_EXECUTABLE="..\capnproto-tools-win32-0.5.0\capnpc-c++.exe"

+Building the test programs may halt a full build.
+But enough will be built for an Install, and finally copy out the new capnp.lib and kj.lib libraries.

 ### Yaml

 A valid libyaml.sln solution file can be found in directory yaml-0.1.5\win32\vs2008 A new x64 platform solution can be added to it once imported into Visual Studio 2015.
+We only need to build the yaml project from this solution.

 ### Yaml-cpp

 In CMake-GUI %NUPIC_CORE_SOURCE%/build/yaml-cpp/ can be used for Source and Build directoreis.
 Make sure that MSVC_SHARED_RT is **ticked**, and BUILD_SHARED_LIBS and MSVC_STHREADED_RT are both **not ticked**.
-When building the solution you may need to '#include <algorithm>' in src\ostream_wrapper.cpp
+When building the solution you may need to `#include <algorithm>` in src\ostream_wrapper.cpp

 ### Z Lib